Mook-as/stackato-doc/user/reference/client-ref.rst

           <a style="font-size: x-small" onclick="showSpoiler(this);"/>+ options</a>
           <div class="inner" style="display:none;">

+        --buildpack

+		Url of a custom buildpack.
+		This is a Stackato 3 specific option.

+        --command

+		The application's start command.
+		Defaults to a framework-specific value if required and not specified by stackato.yml.

+        --disk

+		The application's per-instance disk allocation.
+		Defaults to a framework-specific value if not specified by stackato.yml.

+        --env

+		Environment variable overrides.
+These are always applied regardless of --env-mode.
+The mode is restricted to the variable declarations found in the manifest.

+        --env-mode

+		Environment replacement mode.
+One of preserve, or replace.
+		The default is "preserve".
+Using mode "replace" implies --reset as well, for push.
+Note that new variables are always set.
+Preserve only prevents update of existing variables.
+		This setting applies only to the variable declarations found in the manifest.
+Overrides made with --env are always applied.

+        --framework

+		Specify the framework to use.
+		Cannot be used together with --no-framework.
+		Defaults to a heuristically chosen value if not specified, and none for --no-framework.
+		This is a Stackato 2 specific option.

+        --group

+	    The once-off group to use for the current operation.
+	    This is a Stackato 2 option.

         --instances

 		The number of application instances to create.
 		Defaults to 1, if not specified by a stackato.yml.

-        -n
-          Alias of --no-prompt.
-        --env-mode

-		Environment replacement mode.
-One of preserve, or replace.
-		The default for create and push is "replace", and for update it is "preserve".
-Replace-mode also implies --reset.

-        --env

-		Environment variable overrides for declarations in
-		the stackato.yml.
-Ignored without environment variable
-		declarations in the manifest.
+        --json

+	    Print raw json as output, not human-formatted data.

+        --manifest

+	    Path of the manifest file to use.
+	    If not specified a search is done.

+        --mem

+		The application's per-instance memory allocation.
+		Defaults to a framework-specific value if not specified by stackato.yml.

+        --no-framework

+		Create application without any framework.
+		Cannot be used together with --framework.
+		This is a Stackato 2 specific option.

+        --no-prompt

+	    Disable interactive queries.

         --no-tail
           Complementary alias of --tail.
-        --path

-	    Path of the directory holding the application files to push.
-	    Defaults to the current working directory.

-        --json

-	    Print raw json as output, not human-formatted data.

         --no-trace
           Complementary alias of --trace.
-        -d

-		Set up debugging through an application-specific
-		harbor (port) service.
-Target version 2.8+ only.

-        --trace

-	    Activate tracing of the issued REST requests and responses.
-	    This option is a no-op now.
-Tracing is always active.
-See the 'trace' command to print the saved trace to stdout.

-        --command

-		The application's start command.
-		Defaults to a framework-specific value if required and not specified by stackato.yml.

-        -o
+        --non-interactive
-          Alias of --organization.
+          Alias of --no-prompt.
         --noprompt
           Alias of --no-prompt.
-        -t
-          Alias of --trace.
         --organization

 	    The once-off organization to use for the current operation.
+	    This is a Stackato 3 option.

+        --path

+	    Path of the directory holding the application files to push.
+	    Defaults to the current working directory.

+        --reset

+		Analogue of --env-mode, for the regular settings.

+        --runtime

+		The name of the runtime to use.
+		Default is framework specific, if not specified by a stackato.yml.
+		This is a Stackato 2 specific option.

+        --space

+	    The once-off space to use for the current operation, specified by name.
+This is a Stackato 3 option.
+	    Cannot be used together with --space-guid.

+        --space-guid

+	    The once-off space to use for the current operation, specified by guid.
+This is a Stackato 3 option.
+	    Cannot be used together with --space.

+        --stack

+		The OS foundation the application will run on.
-	    This is a stackato CF v2 option.
+		This is a Stackato 3 specific option.

-        --no-prompt

-	    Disable interactive queries.

         --stackato-debug

 		host:port of the Komodo debugger listener to inject into the application as environment variables.

-        --no-framework

-		Create application without any framework.
-		Cannot be used together with --framework.
+        --tail

+	    Request target to stream the log.

         --target

 	    The once-off target to use for the current operation.